 Sir Mervyn King, Governor of the Bank of England,

-This control and power should not be in the hands of the private commercial banks!
+This control and power should not be in the hands of a few CEOs of the private commercial banks!